DillanImans/ProjectMemoire/README.md

 * No smooth scrolling.
 * Not responsive throughout all screen sizes (will be in the next commit).
 * What do you put in componentWillUnmount?
+* ARROWS DONT WORK YET I HAD TO DELETE IT.
 ----
 ### Personal Importance
 My first ever React & Redux project outside of a course.
 Definitely a very simple one, but still one that has taught me a lot of things.